|

 This patent introduces the Umkehrwalze (UKW) and the

-removable rotor-set (drum), invented by Willi Korn.
+removable rotor-set, or drum, invented by Willi Korn.

 It describes how the drum can be removed by using a lever